Mount Pleasant High School (Delaware): Academics

 In 2021, U.S. News & World Report ranked MPHS #2,885 of more than 24,000 high schools nationally.

 MPHS' graduation rate for the 2018–2019 academic year was 90%.

 Athletics

 MPHS competes in the Blue Hen Conference, Flight A.

 Activities

 Mount Pleasant is home to WMPH 91.7 FM, which began broadcasting on October 1, 1969, and was Delaware's only public high school radio station until Thomas McKean High School began broadcasting at WHMS 88.1 FM in 1998.

-In 2023, Mount Pleasants's theatre department won exclusive rights in Delaware to perform Frozen as performed on Broadway.
+In 2023, Mount Pleasants' theatre department won exclusive rights in Delaware to perform Frozen as performed on Broadway.
 This was a result of the "United States of Frozen" competition, which granted one high school in each state the materials to perform the show for the first time.